 Beer can chicken is an easy way to cook a whole bird.
-Preheat the grill to medium high and rub your favourite spice blend over the chicken.
-Open a tall can of choice and pour out half (chefs get to do what they’d like with the rest).
-Place the cavity of the chicken over the can of beer-it should stand on its own.
+Preheat the grill to medium-high and rub your favourite spice blend over the chicken.
+Open a tall can of choice and pour out half (chefs get to do what they’d like with it).
+Place the cavity of the chicken over the can of beer — it should stand on its own.
 Cook the chicken over indirect heat with the lid closed until the chicken reaches an internal temperature of 85°C. As it cooks, the beer bubbles up inside the can, basting the chicken from the inside out.
 The result is crispy skin and tender, beer-infused meat.

 Adding alcohol to a marinade enhances and develops flavour.
 Because alcohol is able to bond with fat and water molecules, the taste of the marinated ingredient is enhanced.
 Not sure where to start?
 Darker alcohols pair naturally with darker meat (think beef and red wine).
 Roast Beef Tenderloin With Red Wine Sauce is a good example.
 On the flip side, lighter alcohols (like tequila) pair well with pork, fish or poultry, like in our Tequila Lime Grilled Pork with Peppers & Onions.

 Sweet or savoury, food simmered in an alcohol-spiked cooking liquid will make your taste buds sing.
 When poaching plums for compote, swap some of the juice for red wine or port.
 Alternatively, try white fish or salmon poached gently in a few cups of white wine infused with garlic, peppercorns and fresh herbs of your choice.